lingminhao/Machine-Learning-CS229-/README.md

 # Machine-Learning-CS229-
-### Note: It is better to view the ipynb file directly on computer rather than github because the equations are not rendered well.
+### <span style="color: red;">Note: It is better to view the ipynb file directly on computer rather than github because the equations are not rendered well. </span>

 This repository contains solutions to the problem set from Stanford CS229 Machine Learning.
 I completed these problem sets by studying on my own with reference to: